voucherifyio/voucherify-java-sdk/docs/LoyaltiesApi.md

     //X-App-Token.setApiKeyPrefix("Token");

     LoyaltiesApi apiInstance = new LoyaltiesApi(defaultClient);
     String campaignId = "campaignId_example"; // String | The campaign ID or name of the loyalty campaign.
-You can either pass the campaign ID, which was assigned by Voucherify, or the `name` of the campaign as the path parameter value, e.g., `Loyalty%20Campaign`.
+You can either pass the campaign ID, which was assigned by Voucherify, or the name of the campaign as the path parameter value, e.g., Loyalty%20Campaign.
     String earningRuleId = "earningRuleId_example"; // String | A unique earning rule ID.
     try {
       apiInstance.deleteEarningRule(campaignId, earningRuleId);